girimuszek/sprint8Final/README.md

 A TheBoys Story will be an interactive python story game that can be played in a terminal session.
 They can choose what can happen in the story by picking up useful items and by picking prompts to advance the story.

+This application will be composed using Python.
+It will very significantly make use of functions, plus a lot of other very useful Python tools.

+This proposal was last updated on 12-12-2022

+A story with multiple endings
+A lot of dialogue for the story
+Text that scrolls instead of being static by using "import time" Items to collect which might help help with the story or certain actions, without using global variable

+THINGS THAT I WOULD ADD IF I HAD THE TIME:

+A proper UI
+Images or miniature animations made using GMOD to accompany the game's story More story options and lore